Breadboarding, shaping, slicing, and steelthreading solutions with AI agents

 | 11 | Iterative Slice Build | Expand slices into complete features | Gradually complete the product | Production system |

-These 10-11 steps are the way they are, and I do notice a difference between doing this as an established process where we go through this sequence in the right way; and from my brief period of agentic coding going through this process, i’ve had better results shaping a solution into existence.
-I did have some explorations seeing if I could go even more leaner, by reducing a couple of these steps, but all were duly justified.
+These 10-11 steps are the way they are, and I do notice a difference between doing this as an established process where we go through this sequence in the right way; and from my brief period of agentic coding going through this process, I’ve had better results shaping a solution into existence.
+I did have some explorations seeing if I could go even leaner, by reducing a couple of these steps, but all were duly justified.

-I will now try explaining why each of these steps are required..
+I will now try explaining why each of these steps are required.

 Vision crafting

 We are told that as product managers, our key job is to provide a “golden pathway”, a direction for the product, and the team.
-I’ve heard that in Anthropic, the CEO, Dario Amedei takes the vision quite seriously through the ritual of a “Dario Vision Quest”, where he reportedly stands in front of the company with a 3-4 page document, and talks for an hour about things like product strategy, geopolitics, SOTA on AI industry, or what not.
+I’ve heard that in Anthropic, the CEO, Dario Amodei takes the vision quite seriously through the ritual of a “Dario Vision Quest”, where he reportedly stands in front of the company with a 3-4 page document, and talks for an hour about things like product strategy, geopolitics, SOTA in the AI industry, or what not.
 It’s essentially a download of the founder’s worldview.
 I liked the format of this, and I think it’s also good to articulate the worldview to provide a raison d’etre to the product.
 I also believe this should be purely handwritten without any AI crutches for better results.
 It should help establish a north star for the compass, which it could always point to.

 There are various ways we could get to this.
 One way I found quite helpful is to just open dictation mode (use superwhisper, or handy.computer or any of those tools, and just start talking).
 What you expect, and how it should happen, not too much level, just the right level of surface abstraction.
 I’ve also built this product-vision skill, that asks me the right questions for me to get to a product vision.

-npx skills add phuryn/pm-skills
+npx skills add phuryn/pm-skills (select product-vision from this list)

 Problems and opportunities